 7. “Don’t marry a problem character thinking you will change him.
 He’s a heavy drinker, or some other kind of addict, but if he marries a good woman, he’ll settle down.
 People are the same after marriage as before, only more so.

-A girl friend called off her wedding a week before the wedding date.
-To her hororr, she discovered her soon-to-be husband in the arms of another girl inside the hospital room of his auntie.
-She was the auntie’s nurse.
+A girl friend called off her wedding a few days before the wedding date.
+To her horror, she discovered her soon-to-be husband in the arms of another girl of a restaurant.
 Apparently the guy was just forced to marry my friend because his mother found her a suitable wife instead of his other girlfriend.
 A year later, the guy decided to tie the knot with my friend due to guilt.
 My friend nearly died in an accident and he blamed himself for it.
 I warned my friend that the guy won’t change his ways.
 She was so in love with him and thought marriage will change everything.
 Guess what?
 Five years after their wedding, the guy started an extra-marital affair with his girlfriend who apparently is his true love.
 They now have a child.

 The man whom NOT to marry should not be a control freak or wife beater.
 He is a basically a good human being.